Creating a test fixture

 Note: Test pin dimensions are based on the test pin connecting to the surface of the PCBA.
 In cases where the test pin will contact a solder bump or component lead some extra space will be needed.
 It is therefore advisable to have 1-2mm of deflection space available when the handle is down.

 Note: The most recent view of each Z-axis diagram (handle up and handle down) will be included with the fixture data when the fixture is published.
 If you do not view a diagram, then it will not be included.

-When you are finished placing pins and positioning the press foot and board, click on the Publish or Save button.
+When you are finished placing pins and positioning the press foot and board, click on the Publish button to publish the test fixture product to the Product browser.
 This generates a drill file for the fixture plate, as well as a wiring list and documentation.

 When creating a test fixture as a PCB, use the Gerber button to generate a Gerber file of the board outline and hole locations.
 This Gerber file may be imported into your CAD system for further development of the test fixture.

 After the fixture product has been published, the Operations|Print|Documentation set command will create a PDF file listing the product parameters and wiring list, together with a drawing which shows the location of each test point.